 This is a story about California’s agricultural heritage that sprang forth several generations ago when European immigrants sought new opportunities in the Golden State.
 At first, these adventurous men and women were lured by the discovery of gold.
 Soon after, they were compelled by the generous natural resources: California’s beautiful climate, rich soil, and plentiful water to invest and stay.
 Along with their determination to work the land, the “fruits of their labor” allowed these family farmers to prosper, the agricultural economy to grow, and in a very short time, especially within the Santa Clara Valley, for their fruit products to find markets and renown around the world.
 To quote Dickens, “It was the best of times...”
 Looking back upon the Valley of Heart’s Delight origin story, with only fragments of this glorious past existing today, I still find beauty, a fruitful heritage, and connection to the past.
-The fabric of what remains is fragile though and the changing climate, political, and economic forces could bring a swift end to this history.
-Please join me in imagining a better future where fruit orchards thrive in our region.
+The fabric of what remains is fragile though, and the changing climate as well as political and economic forces could bring a swift end to this history.
+Please join me in imagining a better future where fruit orchards thrive in our evolving urban region.

 Spring melts into summer bringing the much-anticipated fruit season.
 In the orchards, a splendid cherry crop ripens.
 Not long after the cherries, the beloved Santa Clara Valley Blenheim apricots ripen for picking sometime between Father’s Day and the 4th of July.
-When the apricot harvest finishes about a month later in August, the French prunes reach their dusty purple perfection.
-These are the holy trinity of fruits that made the Valley of Heart’s Delight known around the world for its extraordinary beauty and bounty.
+When the apricot harvest finishes, about a month later in August, the French prunes reach their dusty purple perfection.
+These are the holy trinity of fruits that made the Valley of Heart’s Delight famous around the world for its extraordinary beauty and bounty.

 Like a bee drawn to blossoms, I stopped by Novakovich Orchards before Memorial Day, wondering if the cherries were ripe yet.
 The phone was ringing off the hook in the farm shop with callers asking the same question.
-Matt and George Novakovich were busy with machinery repairs and helping customers so I took a short tour of the barn yard area, looking for the cats and chickens, smelling the embedded fragrance of dried apricots in the stacked drying frames, cleaned and ready for the year’s harvest.
+Matt and George Novakovich were busy with machinery repairs and helping customers so I took a short tour of the barn yard area, looking for the cats and chickens, smelling the embedded fragrance of dried apricots from last year in the stacked drying frames, cleaned and ready for this year’s harvest.
 Not long after, they each made time to talk with me about the fruit prospects.
 The weather was quite warm, with high temperatures forecast for the next few days.
 Matt said that as long as the heat wave is short-lived, the cherry harvest could roll out at a reasonable pace rather than a mad scramble.

 Like so many early orchardists and farmers in the Santa Clara Valley, the Novakovich’s were European immigrants who left their homeland seeking a better life.
 Matthew Novakovich, Sr. left Serbian Yugoslavia, arriving first in Argentina, where he worked as a butcher and then made his way north in 1911 to work in the Nevada and California gold mines.
 In 1925, he found his way to Saratoga.
 With a bag of gold dust, he purchased 11 acres of orchard land on Fruitvale Avenue, an area that was once part of the Mexican Quito Rancho land grant.